 The Group must notify qualified members of their rights under COBRA.
 If the Group has named a third party as its plan administrator, the plan administrator is responsible to notify members on behalf of the group.
-In such cases, the Group has 30 days in which to notify its plan administrator of a subscriber's termination of employment, reduction in hours, death, Medicare entitlement, or loss of retiree coverage because the Group filed for bankruptcy.
+In such cases, the Group has 30 days in which to notify its plan administrator of a subscriber's termination of employment, reduction in hours, death or Medicare entitlement.
 The plan administrator then has 14 days after it receives notice of a qualifying event from the Group (or from a qualified member as stated above) in which to notify qualified members of their COBRA rights.

 If the Group itself is the plan administrator, it has more than 14 days in which to give notice for certain qualifying events.
-The Group must furnish the notice required because of a subscriber's termination of employment, reduction in hours, death, Medicare entitlement, or loss of retiree coverage because the Group filed for bankruptcy no later than 44 days after the later of 1) the date of the qualifying event, or 2) the date coverage would end in the absence of COBRA.
+The Group must furnish the notice required because of a subscriber's termination of employment, reduction in hours, death or Medicare entitlement no later than 44 days after the later of 1) the date of the qualifying event, or 2) the date coverage would end in the absence of COBRA.
 For all other qualifying events, the 14-day notice time limit applies.